 - And most recently, I was invited on the Life In Recovery with Ren Koi.
 In this episode I describe a bit about my own experiences with addictive/compulsive drives.
 You can find that episode by clicking here.

-Note: more quests requests are coming, so please check back periodically to see if a new episode has been released.
+Note: While I no longer post new episodes of my own podcasts to this page, I will post any new guest appearances here, so please check back periodically to see if a new guest episode has been released.

 Disclosure: These episodes are intended to aid you in making the best determinations for yourself when it comes to your mental-health; however, it is important to note that I am not recommending you follow any suggestion without the help of a qualified counselor or guide who knows your situation better than I do.
 Nothing discussed in these episodes constitutes “therapy,” and I am not acting as a “therapist” to anyone in this medium.
 These discussions are intended for an audience that has the outside therapeutic resources that may directly facilitate their own healing.